deepinsight/mxnet-operator/examples/mx_image/README.md

-#Build docker image for mxnet from source
+# Build docker image for mxnet from source, support distributed training

 - Get the base image from ubuntu 16.04